pawar17/pawar17/README.md

 ### 🧠 A Bit More About Me:

-I'm passionate about **accessible tech**, **disability inclusion**, and how we can use **AI ethically** to empower communities.
+I'm passionate about **tech for social good**, **accessible tech**, **disability inclusion**, and how we can use **AI ethically** to empower communities.
 Whether it’s building a nonprofit, diving into HCI research, or mentoring women in STEM — I believe tech should *always* include a human story.

+📢 Strong advocate for disability visibility through my nonprofit [Disability Visibility India](https://www.instagram.com/disabilityvisibilityindia/)

 ---